YahooArchive/mojito/docs/dev_guide/code_exs/adding_assets.rst

         }
       ]

 #.
-Update your ``app.js`` with the following to use Mojito's middleware, configure routing and port, and
+Update your ``app.js`` with the following to use Mojito's middleware, configure routing and the port, and
    have your application listen for requests:

    .. code-block:: javascript